DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Specialized therapies like music therapy or art therapy, among others

-Although there are many treatment options and types of drug rehab programs that may help a person overcome their DMT addiction, inpatient rehab and outpatient rehab are two common and effective options.
-Although they are both recovery-focused, the two types of rehab are different.
+Although there are many DMT treatment options and types of drug rehab programs that may help a person overcome their DMT addiction, inpatient rehab and outpatient rehab are two common and effective options.
+Although they are both recovery-focused, the two types of DMT rehab are different.
 Here is a helpful side-by-side comparison of inpatient rehab and outpatient rehab.

-Most often, residential drug rehab programs are helpful for people with severe addictions or who have relapsed multiple times in the past.
+Most often, residential DMT rehab programs are helpful for people with severe addictions or who have relapsed multiple times in the past.
 Outpatient rehab (IOP) may be ideal for those with moderate addictions and fewer or less complex clinical needs like co-occurring mental health disorders.